gouravgodla/evently-project/README.md

 # Project Proposal: Crowdsourced Local Event Finder Web App
 ________________________________________
 ## Problem Statement
-It can be difficult to find local events that fit with one's interests in the fast-paced world of today.
+It can be difficult to find local events that fits with an individual's interest in the fast-paced world of today.
 Conventional event discovery tools frequently don't use community-driven information, don't offer personalized recommendations, and don't have a hyper-local focus.
-Due to their low exposure, smaller or more specialized events—like pop-up markets, neighbourhood gatherings, or local art exhibits—frequently go missed.
+Due to their low exposure, smaller or more specialized events—like pop-up markets, neighbourhood gatherings, or local art exhibits—frequently gets missed.
 Users also have trouble locating trustworthy, first-hand evaluations and suggestions to help them decide whether or not to attend events.
 This market gap emphasizes the need for a platform that integrates community-driven ratings, geolocation technology, and personalized event discovery to give users a more customized and interesting experience.
 ________________________________________
 ## Objective
 This project's goal is to create a crowdsourced local event finder web application that:
-1. Uses geolocation technology to make it easy for users to find events in their area.
+1. Uses geolocation technology to make it easy for users to find events in their locality.
-2. Provides a dependable and interesting platform for event discovery by enabling the community to submit, rate, and review events.
+2. Provides a dependable and interesting platform for event discovery by enabling the community to submit,rate and review events.
 3. Offers tailored suggestions according on user inclinations and previous exchanges.
 4. Provides a platform for organizers to access a larger audience, increasing visibility for smaller events.
 5. Encourages participation in the local community by putting users in touch with local activities and experiences.